raspberrypilearning/fart-detector/worksheet.md

 # Fart Detector

-Connect a sensor to your Raspberry Pi to warn you when there are noxious gasses about!
+Connect a sensor to your Raspberry Pi to warn you when there are noxious gases about!

 ## Giving your Pi a 'nose': how it works